YoruAlptraum/whatsapp-agent-nodejs/README.md

 npm i
 ```

-in `src/config/` copy `responses.json.example` to `responses.json` and fill in the responses for the bot to use
+create a responses json `cp .\src\config\responses.json.example .\src\config\responses.json` and fill in the responses for the bot to use

+create a .env file `cp .env.example .env` and populate it

-you also need to install and start redis server on the server machine, for windows development wsl can be used
+you also need to install and start redis server on the server machine (on windows i used wls just to run `npm run start`)

 ## Launching the app